Wai Chee Dimock

 Outside Yale, Dimock was a consultant for “Invitation to World Literature,” a 13-part series produced by WGBH and aired on PBS stations in the fall of 2010.
 A related Facebook forum, “Rethinking World Literature,” is still ongoing.

-She is now working on two book projects, "Weak Theory," and "Low Epic: World Literature as Downward Recycling."
-Her online teaching, centered on an open-source platform, "American Literature in the World," features course material from several classes, an annual graduate conference, and a digital lab.
+She is now working on two book projects, “Weak Theory: Low-Bar Networks, Switchable Genres, Minimal Criticism,” and “Low Epic: World Literature as Downward Recycling.”
+Her online teaching, centered on an open-source platform, “American Literature in the World,” features course material from several classes, web-and-print anthology, an annual graduate conference, and a teaching initiative, “DSL: Doing Science through Literature.”

 UNDERGRADUATE COURSES: American Literature in the World (freshman seminar); Literary Cities (freshman seminar); Hemingway, Fitzgerald, Faulkner (lecture course); American Literature in the Shadow of War (junior seminar); Shapes of the Nonhuman (junior seminar)